A winter trip to Luleå (with prices)

 The best option is to fly from Stockholm Airport.
 The return ticket cost us SEK 420 per person.
 But we also bought it only 3 weeks in advance, the sooner you buy the ticket, the cheaper it’ll probably be.
 You need however also take into consideration cost of transport to and from the airport which depends on the form of transport you choose.

-Inside of an airplane.
+The aisle of an airplane.

 Photo: Patrik Moravcik